samsquire/ideas6/README.md

 * High throughput between threads.
 * How much space do we allocate to a coroutine? **It depends how parallel it is.**
 * It handles observers.
-* This is the object hierarchy: we have mailboxes for threads, facts and coroutine objects.
+* This is the object hierarchy: we have mailboxes for threads, there are facts and there are coroutine objects.
 * Go language has moveable goroutines but we don't.
 * The only things written to a coroutine's mailbox are events that interest it.
 * A lot of the time, coroutines shall only be on one thread.
+* Either the thread has a mailbox and the thread routes data in a mailbox to a particular coroutine or each coroutine can own a mailbox, it depends on your memory requirements.

 ```
 fact-1